dib-lab/2021-paper-ibd/manuscript.md

 It is associated with disturbance succession and has increased gene expression during gut dysbiosis [@doi:10.1101/gr.138198.112; @doi:10.1038/s41586-019-1237-9].
 -->

-## Genomic sequences that are more abundant in CD are not exclusive to CD
+## Genomic sequences that are differentially abundant in IBD are not exclusive to IBD

-ORPHEUM/PANMERS ANALYSIS FOR STRAIN SWITCHERS

-Given the signatures of strain enrichment we detected in metagenomes from CD and UC, we next investigated whether there is a disease-specific metapangenome in CD or UC -- i.e., whether there are genes from a species that are only observed in IBD.
+Given that genome sequences belonging to many species were differentially abundant in CD and UC, we next investigated whether there was a disease-specific metapangenome in CD or UC -- i.e., whether there are sequences from a species that are only observed in IBD.
-To perform this anlysis in an assembly-free way, we used a recently developed approach that predicts open reading frames directly from short sequencing reads and then uses protein k-mers from those reads to estimate pangenomes (CITE: panmers).
-We generated standard pangenome metrics from query genome neighborhoods.
+Using FracMinHash sketches from the differentially abundant sequences, we identified the differentially abundant sequences in each metagenome and compared their occurrence and distribution across diagnoses.

-In general, we found no evidence for disease-specific pangenomes among the XX pangenomes.
+In general, we found no evidence for disease-specific sequences among the 54 species we investigated.
-Instead, in almost all pangenomes all protein k-mers are observed in at least some CD, UC, and nonIBD metagenomes.
+Instead, we observed almost all sequences in at least some CD, UC, and nonIBD metagenomes (**Figure @fig:exclusive**, **Figure SX**).
-On average, XX protein k-mers were unobserved in UC, XX in CD, and XX in nonIBD per metapangenome, accounting for less than 1% of protein k-mers in the complete metapangenome (Table XX).
+Across all species, an average of 14.9% differentially abundant k-mers were unobserved in either CD, UC, or nonIBD.
 These results in part explain heterogeneous study findings in previous IBD gut microbiome investigations.

+![
+**Most differentially abundant sequences occur in metagenomes of individuals diagnosed with CD, UC and non-IBD.** Upset plot of k-mers that were differentially abundant in CD and their occurence in CD, UC, and nonIBD metagenomes.
+](images/dda_kmers_shared_across_diagnosis_upset_increased.png){#fig:exclusive}

 <!-- While we found no evidence of a general disease-specific metapangenome, we tested whether the biosynthetic cluster for the inflammatory polysaccharide produced by *F. gnavus* occurred in nonIBD as it had previously only been identified in CD [@doi:10.1073/pnas.1904099116].
 An average of more than 100 reads mapped per gene in the cluster in 10 of 213 nonIBD metagenomes.